johnsosoka/site-johnsosoka-com/website/blog/_posts/2023-07-12-custom-gpt-data.md

 ## Overview

-Today's project will be broken down into two fundamental parts: Data Ingestion & Data Retrieval.
+Today's project will be split into two fundamental parts: Data Ingestion & Data Retrieval.
 It is important that we organize our data in a way that makes it easy to ingest and retrieve.

 ### Data Ingestion

-For this project, we will be using a simple text file broken into chunks of 200 characters.
+For this project, we will be using a simple text file divided into chunks of 200 characters.
 We will store the text chunks and vectors in two separate arrays.
 We will be fetching the vector representation of each text chunk using the OpenAI API.

 ![data-ingest](/assets/img/blog/custom-gpt-data/ingest.png)

-We will be using FAISS to build a vector database from the vectors stored in our vector list.
+We will be using FAISS to build a vector index from the vectors stored in our vector list.

 ### Data Retrieval

 When a user asks a question, we will convert the question to a vector and perform a similarity search against our vector database.
-We will then use the index of the nearest neighbor vector that was returned to fetch it's corresponding text chunk; The text chunk will be provided alongside the users question to chatGPT so that it can hopefully answer the question based on custom data.
+We will then use the index of the nearest neighbor vector that was returned to fetch its corresponding text chunk; The text chunk will be provided alongside the user's question to chatGPT so that it can hopefully answer the question based on custom data.